-The next two days will be spent on exciting game drives, the primary way to explore the park.
+Game drives are the primary way to explore the park.
 These guided tours are conducted in open 4x4 vehicles, allowing you to get close to the animals while staying safe.
 Experienced safari guides lead the drives and are skilled at spotting wildlife and sharing their knowledge about the animals and their habitats.